 The breakthrough made by Gilmer \cite{gilmer2022constant} shows the power of information-theoretic techniques in tackling problems from related fields.
-The bound $\frac{3-\sqrt{5}}{2}$, conjectured by him and now confirmed positively by several researchers, is shown to be sharp for an approximate version of the union-closed sets problem \cite{chase2022approximate}.
-In fact, the union-closed sets conjecture is essentially information-theoretic (or coding-theoretic).
+In fact, the union-closed sets conjecture has a natural interpretation in the information-theoretic (or coding-theoretic) sense.
 Consider the memoryless OR multi-access channel $(x^{n},y^{n})\in\Omega^{2n}\mapsto x^{n}\lor y^{n}\in\Omega^{n}$.
 We would like to find a nonempty code $A\subseteq\Omega^{n}$ to generate two independent inputs $X^{n},Y^{n}$ with each following $\Unif(A)$ such that the input constraint $\mathbb{E}[X_{i}]\le t,\forall i\in[n]$ is satisfied and the output $X^{n}\lor Y^{n}$ is still in $A$ a.s.
 The union-closed sets conjecture states that such a code exists if and only if $t\ge1/2$.
 Based on this information-theoretic interpretation, it is reasonable to see that the information-theoretic techniques work for this conjecture.
-In fact, information-theoretic techniques usually work very well for problems with ``approximate'' constraints, e.g., the channel coding problem with the asymptotically vanishing error probability constraint, or the approximate version of the union-closed sets problem introduced in \cite{chase2022approximate}.
-It is hard to say whether information-theoretic techniques are sufficient to prove sharp bounds for problems with ``exact'' constraints, e.g., the zero-error coding problem, or the original version of the union-closed sets conjecture.
+It is well-known that information-theoretic techniques usually work very well for problems with ``approximate'' constraints, e.g., the channel coding problem with the asymptotically vanishing error probability constraint (or the approximate version of the union-closed sets problem introduced in \cite{chase2022approximate}).
+It is hard to say whether information-theoretic techniques are sufficient to prove sharp bounds for problems with ``exact'' constraints, e.g., the zero-error coding problem (or the original version of the union-closed sets conjecture).

 Furthermore, as an intermediate result, it has been shown that $\Gamma_{n}(t)>1$ implies $p_{A}>t$ for any OR-closed $A\subseteq\Omega^{n}$.
-Here $\Gamma_{n}(t)$ is given in \eqref{eq:}, expressed in the multi-letter form.
-It is interesting to investigate the asymptotics of this function, and provide a tight single-letter (dimension-free) bound.
+Here $\Gamma_{n}(t)$ is given in \eqref{eq:}, expressed in the multi-letter form {(i.e., the dimension-dependent form)}.
+By the super-block coding argument, it is verified that given $t>0$, $\lim_{n\to\infty}\Gamma_{n}(t)$ exists.
+It is interesting to investigate this limit, and prove a single-letter {(dimension-independent)} expression for it.